pywbem/pywbemtools/README.rst

 Contributing
 ------------

-For information on how to contribute to this project, see `pywbemtools contributions`_.
+For information on how to contribute to this project, see `Contributing`_.

 License